purs3lab/HandlERR/README.md

 cmake ../checkedc-clang/llvm -G Ninja -DLLVM_ENABLE_PROJECTS=clang
 ninja TARGET
 ```
-For more detailed build instructions, including flags to speed up the build, please see: [setup](clang/docs/checkedc/3C/INSTALL.md)
+For more detailed build instructions, including flags to speed up the build, as well as instructions for Mac OS, please see: [setup](clang/docs/checkedc/3C/INSTALL.md)

 ## More information